 Junior Ranger Program.
 Free Junior Ranger booklets are available at the Visitor Center.
 Filled with fun activities, these books reveal the wonders of Pecos to kids and parents alike.
 By completing five or more exercises, participants earn a "Pecos Junior Ranger" badge.
 Activities are designed for ages 6 to 12, but anyone is welcome to take part.
-We also participate in the Santa Fe Trail Junior Ranger program and the Junior Wagon Master program.
+We also participate in the Santa Fe Trail and the Wagonmaster programs!

 Web Rangers.
 You can also work on being a kid Ranger at school or home by exploring the NPS Web Ranger site, where there are engaging games and fun programs to help you learn all about your National Parks.
 For instance, click here to learn all about learning to tell time with tree rings (dendrochronology).
 Or how about telling a story with rock art?
 For our younger Web Rangers, how about picking out the thing that's not like the others?
 And how would you like to learn about National Park Service Park Ranger uniforms...this one sounds easier than it is!